Nnavarr/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
 This repository contains the code that generates the weahter dashboard.
 After entering a desired major city, the user can see the current weather conditions and the 5 day forecast.
-Additionally, the depdning on the UV index range, the background will change color accordingly; Green = low, yellow = mild, red = high.
+Additionally, depdning on the UV index range, the background will change color accordingly; Green = low, yellow = mild, red = high.

 ## App